-- a.
-Within 30 days of its receipt of a complaint, the Human Relations Commission shall: - i.
-Send a copy of the complaint to the person(s) charged with a discriminatory practice [the "respondent(s)"]; and - ii.
-Send a notice to the person(s) aggrieved, informing them that the complaint has been received.
-If the complaint alleges discrimination on a basis prescribed under federal or state law, the notice sent to the person(s) aggrieved shall also inform them of the right to file with the state Human Relations Commission and/or with the federal Equal Employment Opportunity Commission. - b.
-The respondent(s) shall file a written verified answer to the complaint within 60 days of receipt of the complaint.
+- A. Within 30 days of its receipt of a complaint, the Human Relations Commission shall: - (1) Send a copy of the complaint to the person(s) charged with a discriminatory practice (the "respondent(s)"); and - (2) Send a notice to the person(s) aggrieved, informing them that the complaint has been received.
+If the complaint alleges discrimination on a basis prescribed under federal or state law, the notice sent to the person(s) aggrieved shall also inform them of the right to file with the state Human Relations Commission and/or with the federal Equal Employment Opportunity Commission. - B. The respondent(s) shall file a written verified answer to the complaint within 60 days of receipt of the complaint.
 An answer to a complaint may be filed in the same manner as an original complaint.
-If the answer is filed with the Borough Clerk's office, it shall be conveyed by the Borough Clerk to the Chairperson of the Human Relations Commission within 10 days of the Borough Clerk's office's receipt thereof.
+If the answer is filed at Borough Hall, it shall be conveyed by the Borough Secretary to the Chairperson of the Human Relations Commission within 10 days of the Borough's receipt thereof.
 The Commission shall promptly send a copy of the answer to the person(s) aggrieved.

-3. Fact finding conference.
+3. Fact-Finding Conference.